Barmy Army: History

 The Barmy Army, which is now a limited company, states that it wants to "make watching cricket more fun and much more popular".
 The group uses flags, banners, songs and chants to encourage the team and crowd participation in their activities.
 In contrast to the reputations of some sports fans for hooliganism, the Barmy Army organisers actively discourage and avoid such behaviour.

 The group engages in charity work and has gained a good reputation among most cricket administrators.
 However, many cricket followers find their constant chanting to be annoying and disruptive, particularly during the afternoon sessions of Test matches when the chanting of the Barmy Army, fuelled by their consumption of large amounts of alcohol, often becomes a repetitive, irritating background noise; among others, the renowned cricket writer/commentator Christopher Martin-Jenkins accused them of "demeaning English cricket".

-Throughout the 1990s, increased spending power, via a stronger British Pound at the time, enabled fans to take the song overseas when following tours of the English national cricket team.
+Throughout the 1990s, increased spending power, via a stronger British Pound at the time, enabled fans to take their "Atherton's Barmy Army" song overseas when following tours of the English national cricket team.
 Because of that particular song, and the fact that it seemed to represent English fans' activity of standing in the hot sun, drinking lager all day until they were sunburnt and unwell, it became a description as well as a song.
 David Lloyd and Ian Botham used the tag to describe the supporters whilst commentating for Sky Sports during England's tours from 1993 to 1995.

-In the late 1990s performers Richard Stilgoe and Peter Skellern recognised the need for an anthem for the loyal supporters of a team that regularly seemed to lose and wrote a stirring song called "The Barmy Army" which they included in their touring repertoire.
-It can be found on their 1999 CD "A Quiet Night Out" and humorously celebrates the English team's skill at "snatching defeat from the jaws of victory".
+In the late 1990s, performers Richard Stilgoe and Peter Skellern recognised the need for an anthem for the loyal supporters of a team that regularly seemed to lose and wrote a stirring song called "The Barmy Army", which they included in their touring repertoire.
+It can be found on their 1999 CD A Quiet Night Out, and humorously celebrates the English team's skill at "snatching defeat from the jaws of victory".

-Most grounds now set aside areas especially for Barmy Army fans apart from Lord's.
+Most grounds except Lord's reserve areas of seating for Barmy Army fans.

+Australian fast bowler Mitchell Johnson, a key part of their 2013–14 Ashes series success, admitted that the Barmy Army rattled him three years earlier.
+When Johnson had come out to the crease at the Sydney Cricket Ground during the second Australian innings, the Barmy Army had chanted at him, "He bowls to the left, he bowls to the right, that Mitchell Johnson, his bowling is shite!" and Chris Tremlett had bowled him for a golden duck as England went on to win an away Ashes series for the first time in 24 years.

 During the 2019–20 English tour of South Africa, Sky Sports filmed a feature story entitled 25 Years of the Barmy Army to commemorate the group's 25-year anniversary.
-Hosted by Atherton, it covers the group's origins and characteristics, favorite countries to tour and favorite moments and features interviews with Nasser Hussain, Joe Root and several members.
+Hosted by Atherton, it covers the group's origins and characteristics, favourite countries to tour and favorite moments and features interviews with Nasser Hussain, Joe Root, and several members.